yegle/pandas-website/developers.rst

 A rebase replays commits from one branch on top of another branch to preserve a linear history.
 Remember, your commits may have been tested against an older version of master.
 If you rebase, you may introduce bugs.
+But if you don't rebase, the two patches may conflict with each other!

 Always make a new branch before doing rebase.

-TODO - fill this out with more instructions and warnings.
+Make sure you `thoroughly understand rebasing <http://help.github.com/rebase/>`__ lest you invoke the wrath of the git gods.

 Finally, make the pull request
 ------------------------------